rishlion/surveyagent_viz/README.md

 # Survey Agent – MVP

-This is a minimal Streamlit application that demonstrates how to generate **synthetic survey responses** from an LLM prompted with real interview transcripts.
+This is a Streamlit application that demonstrates how to generate **synthetic survey responses** from an LLM prompted with real interview transcripts.

 ## Quick start